 “Yes ma’am.”
-Cammie jogged down the stairs.
-Nana strolled with the woman, who’d been sitting with Spencer.
+Cammie jogged down the stairs, while Nana strolled across Frederica road with the woman, who’d been sitting with Spencer.

 As Spencer’s feet touched the ground, Cammie grabbed his arm.
-He slid his hand around hers.
-She led him behind an oak tree.
+He slid his hand around hers as she led him behind an oak tree.

 “Cammie, I’m sorr—”

-She put her finger over his lips and peeked around the trunk.
+She put her finger over his lips, leaning around the trunk.
 The tour group filed into the church.